Table of Contents

-The tendons of the lateral abdominal muscles (aponeuroses) intertwine at the midline to form a longitudinal tendinous line (linea alba – white line).
-In the middle of this line lies the navel (umbilicus).
+The tendons of the lateral abdominal muscles (aponeuroses) intertwine at the midline to form a longitudinal tendinous line (linea alba, or white line).
+In the middle of that line lies the navel (umbilicus).
 Lateral of the linea alba, the aponeuroses of the lateral abdominal muscles, together with the fasciae of the abdominal wall, form the rectus sheath.
-This sheath surrounds the rectus abdominis muscle up to a point about 4 – 6 cm below the navel.
+This sheath surrounds the rectus abdominis muscle up to a point about 4–6 cm below the navel.

 Structure of the Rectus Sheath

-The aponeurosis of the obliquus externus abdominis covers the rectus abdominis muscle ventrally from the outside, while the aponeurosis of the obliquus internus abdominis splits into two sheets laterally of this muscle.
-One of these sheets runs ventrally, while the other runs dorsally, of the rectus abdominis muscle.
-The anterior sheet fuses with the aponeurosis of obliquus externus; the posterior one merges with the transversus abdominis aponeurosis.
+The aponeurosis of the obliquus externus abdominis covers the rectus abdominis muscle ventrally from the outside, whereas the aponeurosis of the obliquus internus abdominis splits into 2 sheets lateral of the muscle.
+One of those sheets runs ventral of the rectus abdominis muscle, whereas the other runs dorsally.
+The anterior sheet fuses with the aponeurosis of the obliquus externus; the posterior one merges with the transversus abdominis aponeurosis.

-From about 4 – 6 cm below the navel (caudal of the so-called arcuate line), until reaching the symphysis, all aponeuroses of the lateral abdominal muscles run in front of the rectus muscle.
-The rectus sheath, located anterior, is formed by the aponeurosis of obliquus externus and both sheets of the aponeurosis of the obliquues internus as well as by the aponeurosis of the transversus abdominis.
-Dorsally, the rectus abdominis muscle is only covered by the thin transversal fascia and the peritoneum.
+From about 4–6 cm below the navel (caudal of the so-called arcuate line), until reaching the symphysis, all aponeuroses of the lateral abdominal muscles run in front of the rectus muscle.
+The rectus sheath, located anteriorly, is formed by the aponeurosis of the obliquus externus and both sheets of the aponeurosis of the obliquus internus, as well as by the aponeurosis of the transversus abdominis.
+Dorsally, the rectus abdominis muscle is covered only by the thin transversal fascia and the peritoneum.

 Fasciae of the Abdominal Wall and Inguinal Ligament